ersanchez/notes/zfs.md

 In this scenario, I will send (copy) a zfs filesystem from the origin to a remote computer over `ssh`.
 The zfs filesystem to be sent (copied) is named `oringinalFS` living on the `oringinalPool`.
 It is being sent (copied) to `remotePool` on the remote computer.

-Prior to sending and receiving over ssh you have to consider which user (person or automated process) will be doing the send and receive and what permissions that user has on the origin computer and on the remote computer.

-I searched all over the interwebs trying to figure this out before I remembered that I bought [FreeBSD Mastery: Advanced ZFS][zfsmast] by Allan Jude and Michael W. Lucas.
-Problem: solved.

-Jude & Lucas describe the process in Chapter 4.
-Here is the overview:

-* create an unpriviliged user (in my case, _dataslinger_) with SSH keys on both the sending and receiving computers
-* give the new user the rights necessary for doing the sending zfs datasets on the local computer
-* give the new user the rights necessary for receiving data sets on the remote computer

 Note: the zfs dataset that is being moved cannot already exist on the target zpool.
 If a snapshot of the zfs dataset already exists on the target zpool, you _really_ want to do an incremental update, so, skip to the next section.

 	# zfs send originalPool/originalFS@TIMESTAMP | ssh user@remotehost zfs receive remotePool

-blah

 [calc]: https://jsfiddle.net/Biduleohm/paq5u7z5/1/embedded/result/
 [manzpoolF]: https://mdoc.su/f/zpool